 Performance Metrics

-Describe the market progress metrics (metric, measurement method, frequency, etc.)
+Describe the market progress metrics (metric, measurement method, frequency, etc.).

 Provide quantitative information describing the current EE program baseline information (and/or other relevant baseline information (current level of adoption)) for the market segment and major sub-segments, as available.
 Provide the source of this information